 CO2 – Powered Rifles

-Although much more widely used for pistols, CO2 can and is used to some extent for air rifles, including as an alternative pressure source for some PCPs.
+Although much more widely used for pistols, CO2 can and is used to some extent for pellet rifles, including as an alternative pressure source for some PCPs.
 CO2 is an inert, harmless gas that is advantageous in that it can be stored in a liquefied state in a small cartridge and can power multiple shots, therefore allowing for semi-automatic firing.
-However, the vapor pressure CO2 exerts is quite temperature dependent, so, on cold days (temperatures below 60 degrees Fahrenheit), velocity will slow significantly.
+However, the vapor pressure CO2 exerts is quite temperature dependent, so, on cold days (temperatures below 60 degrees Fahrenheit) velocity will slow significantly.
 And conversely, on very hot days, vapor pressure may elevate to the point that the firing mechanism seizes entirely.
 In addition, CO2 power is generally the most limited of all types, and cannot match the greater velocities of the other firing technologies outlined above.
 As a result, CO2 is best suited for target shooting or plinking, and most CO2 rifles should never be used to try to dispatch game/pests of any sort.
-Having said all that, however, there are some exceptions, like this Winchester Model M 14 Semi-Automatic that can reach 700 FPS:
+Having said all that, however, there are some exceptions, like the ultra-powerful Hammerli 850 AirMagnum, which in our opinion may be the best CO2 pellet rifle for hunting:

-- PROS: one cartridge can power multiple single shots/semi-automatic firing; convenient and easy to us.
+- PROS: one cartridge can power multiple single shots; semi-automatic firing sometimes possible; convenient and easy to use.

-- CONS: buying/refilling CO2 cartridges/tanks can be tedious and get expensive over time; power is very limited compared to other types; velocity suffers at lower temperatures.
+- CONS: buying/refilling CO2 cartridges/tanks can be tedious and get expensive over time; generally, power is limited compared to other power plants; velocity suffers at low ambient temperatures.

 A Word About Velocity, Energy & Accuracy